stickzman/stickzman.github.io/index.md

 A simple script that sorts lines in alphabetical order, treating indented lines as an extension of the last line, as they are in a citation list.

 [Boids Flocking Simulator](https://stickzman.github.io/boids/index.html)
 A small program that implements Reynold's "Boids" flocking simulation in p5.js.
-A 150 bird/fish-like entities start in random positions/directions and begin to flock.
+150 bird/fish-like entities start in random positions/directions and begin to flock.

 [Matrix Rain](https://stickzman.github.io/matrixRain.html)
 A recreation of the raining code effect from _The Matrix_